CDAGaming/CraftPresence-Wow-Edition/README.md

 ___

 ### Server/LAN Message Placeholders
+These placeholders translate to the `&SERVER&` Global Placeholder in the `Presence Settings` menu within the Config Gui.

+You can configure these Sub-Placeholders throughout the `Server Messages` area of the Config Gui.

 *   `&IP&` - The Current Server IP Address
 *   `&NAME&` - The Current Server Name
 *   `&MOTD&` - The Current Server MOTD (Message of The Day)